Thinking Style: What are the Five Thinking Styles?

 Thinking style is the way of processing information.
 It involves organising thoughts, forming views and opinions and applying personal values to solve problems and make decisions to express oneself to others.

-We employ different ways of thinking that ranges from some learners taking a creative approach and others adopting an analytical one.
-While all learners are different and have unique minds, our tendencies are summed up into five recognised thinking styles: synthesists, idealists, pragmatists, analyst or problem solvers.
+We employ different ways of thinking that range from some learners taking a creative approach and others adopting an analytical one.
+While all learners are different and have unique minds, our tendencies are summed up into five recognised thinking styles: synthesists, idealists, pragmatists, analysts or problem solvers.

 - Synthesists: Creative thinkers who tend to be challenging and sceptical.
 They are able to juggle arguments and form new ideas from conflicts.
 Synthesists are largely defined by their creative and curious nature, they love to explore more ideas and consider a range of views and possibilities.
 However, some people perceive them as argumentative, but they can prevent the perception by acknowledging ideas before presenting alternatives.
 For example, To connect well with synthesists, listen appreciatively to them and do not confuse their argumentative nature with resistance.
 Once you sit through their theorising, they will sell themselves to you.